awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud.md

 The 3D point cloud labeling job is different from other Ground Truth labeling modalities\.
 Before creating a labeling job, we recommend that you read [3D Point Cloud Labeling Jobs Overview](sms-point-cloud-general-information.md)\.

-For an end\-to\-end demo using the Amazon SageMaker API and AWS Python SDK \(boto 3\) to create a 3D point cloud labeling job, see [create\-3D\-pointcloud\-labeling\-job\.ipynb](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/ground_truth_labeling_jobs/3d_point_cloud_demo/create-3D-pointcloud-labeling-job.ipynb) in the [SageMaker Examples notebook tab](https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-nbexamples.html)\.
+For an end\-to\-end demo using the SageMaker API and AWS Python SDK \(boto 3\) to create a 3D point cloud labeling job, see [create\-3D\-pointcloud\-labeling\-job\.ipynb](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/ground_truth_labeling_jobs/3d_point_cloud_demo/create-3D-pointcloud-labeling-job.ipynb) in the [SageMaker Examples notebook tab](https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-nbexamples.html)\.

 **Important**
 If you use a notebook instance created before June 5th, 2020 to run this notebook, you must stop and restart that notebook instance for the notebook to work\.